 It is easy to escape the crowds if you know where to look.
 Better yet, you don’t have to travel out of season in order to do so.

 If you are seeking natural beauty, peace and quiet, and authentic cultural experiences in paradisiacal environments, you will fall in love with the lesser-known islands showcased here.
-They can be found in the various archipelagos scattered around Greece: the Ionian, the Sporades, the Cyclades, and the Saronic.
+They can be found in the various archipelagos and island groups scattered around Greece: the Ionian, the Sporades, the Cyclades, and the Saronic.

 Beautiful Skopelos is the largest inhabited island in the Sporades group.
 It can be found amidst the Northern Aegean, just 22km away from its popular neighbour Skiathos.

 Skopelos featured as the fictional island of Kalokairi in the Hollywood movie Mamma Mia.
-However regardless, it has still escaped the attention of most tourists – perhaps because it is so awkward to get to.
+However despite the huge popularity of the movie, it has still escaped the attention of most tourists – perhaps because it is so awkward to get to.

 The island capital is Skopelos town.
 It is a gorgeous settlement filled with whitewashed buildings, Venetian castles, quaint coffee shops, and cobbled plateias.
 The town was declared a “place of outstanding beauty” by the former Greek Prime Minister in 1978.